CodeIsJustLikeMagic/SummonerTrackerOverlay/README.md

 * The summoner spell buttons will assume that the spell has been used 7 seconds ago.
 * The "-30 sec" Buttons will Modify existing Timers by subtracting 30 seconds.
 * To remove a spell timer press the button again.
 * "reload" will update the positions of the Champions in the Setter Window according to the in game scoreboard.
+Meaning you can rearrange the scoreboard in game and then "reload" to copy the new positions.

-If another summoner on your team uses the overlay as well you will share information with each other.
+**If another summoner on your team uses the overlay as well you will share information with each other.**

 When you start the overlay it will create a tray icon (next to the time and date in the windows tool bar).
 From there you can move the Information Display Window and the Setter Window and set your prefered hotkey (examples include: ^; space; shift+s).